Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Experiments

-We conjecture that the effectiveness of ResNet mainly comes from the fact that it efficiently models the recurrent computations required by the recognition task.
+\textbf{ResNet with Shared Weights Across Time} We conjecture that the effectiveness of ResNet mainly comes from the fact that it efficiently models the recurrent computations required by the recognition task.
 If this is the case, one should be able to reinterpret ResNet as a RNN with weight sharing and achieve comparable performance to the original version.
-We demonstrate various incarnations of this idea and show it is indeed the case.
+We demonstrate various incarnations of this idea and show it is indeed the case (See Figure \ref{fig:share_vs_nonshare} and Figure \ref{fig:imagenet}).